pyinstaller/pyinstaller/doc/feature-notes.rst

 the missing architecture, and stiching the offending binary files together using the ``lipo`` utility).

+.. versionchanged:: 4.10
+   In earlier |PyInstaller| versions, the architecture validation was performed on all collected binaries, such as python extension modules and the shared libraries referenced by those extensions.
+As of |PyInstaller| 4.10, the architecture validation is limited to only python extension modules.

+   The individual architecture slices in a multi-arch ``universal2`` extension may be linked against (slices in) ``universal2`` shared libraries, or against distinct single-arch thin shared libraries.
+This latter case makes it impossible to reliably validate architecture of the collected shared libraries w.r.t. the target application architecture.

+   However, the extension modules do need to be fully compatible with the target application architecture.
+Therefore, their continued validation should hopefully suffice to detect attempts at using incompatible single-arch python packages [*]_.

+.. [*] Although nothing really prevents a package from having distinct, architecture-specific extension modules...

 Trimming fat binaries for single-arch targets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~